Hover over the buttons to see the contents of each page.

 This section is separate due to Lisa having what are essentially four string-able actions:

-- Her NAs, CAs (C), Press Es, and Hold Es.
+- Her NAs, CAs (C), Tap Es, and Hold Es.

-For ease, the strings here will assume both are equivalent time-wise to Dash Cancels and will be simply referred to as ‘cancels.’
+- For ease, the strings here will assume both are equivalent time-wise to Dash Cancels and will be simply referred to as "cancels."

 N2 → Tap E → Cancel (188%/sec) |

-In particular, however, usually you would Tap E → N2 for the initial start-up instead in order to trigger and radiate additional Conductive stacks if applicable.
-Strings similar to this one are also fairly effective in their Electro Application for the sake of Aggravate teams, but can additionally be optimized further. |
+In practice, you would also Tap E → N2 for the initial start-up instead to apply Electro with her Tap E and potentially radiate additional Conductive stacks if applicable.
+Strings similar to this one are also effective in their Electro Application for the sake of Aggravate teams but can additionally be optimized further. |

 |